 Looking for the best budget laptop you can find for home working and photo editing?
 When it comes to choosing a new laptop, the sky's the limit.
 If you're after the best photo-editing laptop there's no shortage of stunning machines that go large on tech and performance.
-Trouble is, they also go large on price as a result, often costing as much as a decent second-hand car.
+Trouble is, they also go large on price as a result, often costing as much as a decent used car.